Anish-V1073/END2.0_Assignments/Assignment11/README.md

 ![23](https://user-images.githubusercontent.com/62289867/126676345-73a30374-fc6e-40ea-98bb-f34a72390791.png)

-We completed the Encoder part now, Now we can start building the Attention Decoder<br>
+#### We completed the Encoder part now, Now we can start building the Attention Decoder
 * First input to the decoder will be SOS_token, later inputs would be the words it predicted (unless we implement teacher forcing).
 * Decoder/LSTM's hidden state will be initialized with the encoder's last hidden state.
 * We will use LSTM's hidden state and last prediction to generate attention weight using a FC layer.